CloudVE/galaxycloudrunner/docs/topics/overview.rst

     source .venv/bin/activate
     pip install galaxycloudrunner

-2. Add a GalaxyCloudRunner job rule to your Galaxy configuration by pasting the following file contents into your Galaxy job rules folder in:
+2. If you have Galaxy v19.01 or higher, you can skip this step.
+For prior versions, you will need to add a GalaxyCloudRunner job rule to your Galaxy configuration by pasting the following file contents into your Galaxy job rules folder in:
    `<galaxy_home>/lib/galaxy/jobs/rules/`.

    Create a file named galaxycloudrunner.py and paste the following contents